What’s an “At Will” Employment Relationship?

 But when it comes to individual terminations, there may not be that much of a practical difference.
 As Susan Heathfield explains in “What Is At Will Employment?,” at will employment “does not mean that employers can arbitrarily fire employees without good faith communication, fairness, and non-discriminatory practices.
 In fact, courts are increasingly finding for employees in litigation.”

-In addition to the 55,000 annual discrimination complaints mentioned in “Acceptable reasons for termination,” there are also three common law exceptions to at will employment:
+In addition to discrimination complaints mentioned earlier, there are also three common law exceptions to at will employment:

 - Public policy exceptions protect employees from being fired for exercising a basic right, such as applying for worker’s compensation they are entitled to or taking time off to serve in the National Guard.